-- B. A BorderLayout lays out a container in terms of five positions, designated North, South, East, West, and Center. - 1.
-A BorderLayout is specified by using one of the following:
+B. A BorderLayout lays out a container in terms of five positions, designated North, South, East, West, and Center.

-2. When a component is added to a container that uses a border layout, special form of the add method is used, in which the second parameter is one of BorderLayout.NORTH, BorderLayout.EAST, BorderLayout.SOUTH, BorderLayout.WEST or BorderLayout.CENTER..
+When a component is added to a container that uses a border layout, special form of the add method is used, in which the second parameters specifying its position.